2017 Success! Dave Collins N4WDC again lead the effort in 2017. See the summary spread sheet.

 In the view above, the FAA facility is clearly visible with the access road from the left going down a short distance to the Blue Ridge Parkway.
 The RF paths to the Southwest to Sand Mountain and Comers Rock and to the North to Mill mountain are shown.
 This view to the southeast does not show the RF paths well, but was chosen because it shows the general layout of the mountain top and radar tower in the best perspective.

-Geep Howell [geep * wa4rts.net] will go to the site around 9 AM to swap out the existing digi on 144.39 and add a D700 on 144.34.
-He will then come back later to reconfigure back to normal.
+Geep Howell [geep * wa4rts.net] back in the early years went to the site around 9 AM to swap out the existing digi on 144.39 and add a D700 on 144.34 and then came back later to reconfigure back to normal.
 He will also shut down the KW ERP DX beacon only a few Khz away.

 Pete Lascell, W4WWQ [plascell*verizon.net] comments:

 The site 30 miles north of Roanoke "military site" was a USAF radar site during the Cold War.
 Closed in 1978.
 It now is only occupied by the FAA and is located on Apple Orchard Mountain, ~4200' ASL.
 The AT does cross within 100 yds of the radar station.
 It does not have "public vehicle" access, but with planning there is access for a vehicle.